 Let’s review with the verses showing Jesus introducing his very long discourse on eschatology (study of the end times).

 Jesus Begins His Prophetic Discourse (Matt.
 24:1-3)

 1 And Jesus, leaving the temple, was departing, and his disciples came up to him, to point out to him the buildings of the temple.
 2 But in reply, he said to them, “You see all these things, don’t you?
-I tell you the truth: a stone shall in no way be left here on another stone which shall not be thrown down.
+I tell you the truth: a stone will in no way be left here on another stone which will not be thrown down!

 3 As he was sitting on the Mount of Olives, his disciples came up to him privately, saying, “Tell us.
 When will these things be?
 And what will be the sign of your visitation [parousia] and the close [synteleia] of the age?”

 In v.
 3, the disciples ask two question, as follows.

 (1).
 “When will these things be?”
 The context indicates that this question pertains to the destruction of the temple, which they had just admired.
 But he predicts its destruction.